School District of Pickens County (South Carolina)

-School District of Pickens County (SDPC) is a school district headquartered headquartered in Easley, South Carolina.
+School District of Pickens County (SDPC) is a school district headquartered in Easley, South Carolina.
 The district covers all of Pickens County.

 The district has boundaries paralleling those of the county.

 History

 Henry Hunt was scheduled to begin being the superintendent of the district in 2009.

 In 2009, after the State of South Carolina reduced school budgets, the district had the possibility of reducing the number of teachers.

 Kelly Pew's term of superintendent ended in 2014 when she received employment in another school district.
 The board of trustees selected Danny Merck as the next superintendent.